 Z drugs, are specially designed to make patients feel sleepy and fall asleep quickly, in order to help them correct their sleeping pattern in a short time.
 These medications, with the exception of Eszopiclone, can be addictive and should not be taken for more than 2 - 4 weeks.

-Are you a UK or European citizen that is suffering from insomnia, pain or anxiety?
+Are you a European citizen that is suffering from insomnia, pain or anxiety?
 Are you sick of tossing and turning at night?
 Are you searching for the best sleep aid tablets to cure insomnia?

 Patients in the can buy sleep aid medication, pain relief medication and anti-anxiety medication from our online pharmacy without a doctor's prescription.